Click on headers to view frequently asked questions about Tembusu College.

 The Residential Colleges (RCs) aim to meld living and learning environments.
-Students residing in the RCs enrol in a carefully designed curriculum, comprising interdisciplinary modules taught in small-group seminars.
+Students residing in the RCs enrol in a carefully designed curriculum, comprising interdisciplinary courses taught in small-group seminars.
 This is supplemented by various learning opportunities outside the classroom, ranging from casual conversations with Fellows to formal dinners and forums.
 Students often strike a balance between work and play by initiating events and activities, thus promoting a collegial culture.

 The residential college concept has been borrowed from elsewhere in the World but is being developed in a unique way in Singapore.